 Address: 1640 N Cahuenga Blvd, Los Angeles, CA 90004

 Ace Hotel Rooftop

-LA has no shortage of rooftop bars, but the Ace sets itself apart for excellent programming and FREE entry.
+LA has no shortage of rooftop bars, but the Ace sets itself apart for excellent programming and free entry.
 With a pool on one end and a covered patio on the other, you can lounge in the water or take shelter from the sun, with music from the decks piped into every corner of the roof.
 It’s also home to one of LA’s most delicious—and notorious—cocktails, the ‘frozen drink,’ whose recipe changes every day but is guaranteed to give you a healthy buzz with your brainfreeze.
-You’ll be feeling like an A-list celebrity up here!

 Address: 929 S Broadway, Los Angeles, CA 90015

-The curious sunken club of Sunset Boulevard has had many acts in its LA story; it has been a jail-themed cafe (look it up), a cabaret theater, and a flamenco hotspot.
-More recently, it’s a venue for just about everything from movie wrap parties to open-mic comedy.
-If you arrive on the right night, it’s also one of the best clubs in the city.
-The likes of Omar-S and Motor City Drum Ensemble have blessed the intimate dance floor.
-If you’re lucky enough to visit when a dope party is on, you’ll have a night to remember (or at least… try to remember).
+The curious sunken club of Sunset Boulevard has had many acts in its LA story, It has been a jail-themed cafe (look it up), a cabaret theater, and a flamenco hotspot.
+More recently, it’s a venue for just about everything, from movie wrap parties to open-mic comedy.
+But if you arrive on the right night, it’s also one of the best clubs in the city.
+The likes of Omar-S and Motor City Drum Ensemble have blessed the intimate dance floor—and if you’re lucky enough to visit when a dope party is on, you’ll have a night to remember.

 Address: 4212 W. Sunset Blvd, Los Angeles, CA 90029